Likes, Budgets, and Equilibria: Designing Contests for Socially Optimal Advertising: Best Response Dynamics

 \section{Best Response Dynamics}

 Even though the existence of an NE is guaranteed in a game, it is not always easy for the players to discover it and play at the equilibrium.
 However, there are types of games where the \emph{best response dynamics} (BRD) of the players lead to an NE.
 BRD is an iterative method where each player sequentially updates their strategy to maximize their utility, given the current strategies of the other players.
-We show in this section that under certain assumptions, our awareness competition game (ACG) converges to an NE when players play BRD.
+We show in this section that under certain assumptions, our awareness competition game (ACG) converges to an NE when players (firms) play BRD.

 At the beginning of each slow-timescale period \(k\), each firm $s \in M$ choose their budget $\mathbf{b}_s(k)$ while awareness levels $\mathbf{x}_s(t)$ evolve until time \(t=T\) on that strategy profile, that is assumed to converge to a steady-state value before the next slow-timescale period \(k+1\).
 At $k+1$, each firm updates its budget as a best response (to maximize the utility function in~\Cref{utility_vector_form}) to competitors’ previous budgets $\mathbf{b}_{-s}(k)$.
-Algorithm \ref{alg:BRD} illustrates the implementation of BRD for the ACG where every agent updates their budget in the direction of the gradient of their utility as given in line \ref{line:grad}.
-The gradient of the utility function of firm $s$ with respect to its own budget vector $\mathbf{b}_s $ is defined as
+Algorithm \ref{alg:BRD} illustrates the implementation of BRD for the ACG where every firm updates their budget in the direction of the gradient of their utility as given in line \ref{line:grad}.
+The gradient of the utility function of firm $s$ with respect to its own budget vector $\mathbf{b}_s $ is defined as $\mathbf{g}_s(\mathbf{b}(k), \boldsymbol{\mu}(k)) \in \mathbb{R}^{n \times 1}$ where its $i^{th}$ component is given by